 DHS would consider this request as a health and safety need.
 Please articulate why the need impacts your ability to safely operate.
 Parking lot repair may be an allowable expense.

 Can we purchase property for our licensed child care that is also used by a homeschool co-op that we are affiliated with?

+No, not if the property that would be used with the daycare would also be used for other purposes.

 We have a current center with an unfinished basement.
 It will need a separate entrance and egress windows, is that eligible for DHS funding?

-Entrance and egress windows may be an allowable expense, however completion of the unfinished basement would not by covered by DHS funds
+Entrance and egress windows may be an allowable expense, however completion of the unfinished basement would not by covered by DHS funds.
+If completion of the basement will increase the capacity of child care slots this would be eligible under the IWD matching grant.

 If you are an in-home provider and looking to move into a center to expand business, which grant would you think was best?